seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 As unrelenting flint to drops of rain.

 **LAVINIA**
-When did the tiger’s young ones teach the dam?
+When did the tiger's young ones teach the dam?
 O, do not learn her wrath; she taught it thee;
-The milk thou suck’dst from her did turn to marble;
+The milk thou suck'dst from her did turn to marble;
 Even at thy teat thou hadst thy tyranny.
 Yet every mother breeds not sons alike: